Tag Archives: sourcing

 Secondly, speed to market has become equally critical.
 Consumer preferences shift rapidly, and product life cycles have shortened across most industries.
 Established third-party manufacturers can begin production within weeks of receiving specifications, by bypassing lengthy facility setup phases entirely.

 For companies pursuing international growth, third-party manufacturing offers a lower-risk entry pathway.
 Rather than committing to a wholly owned facility in an unfamiliar market, brands can partner with local manufacturers who understand regulatory requirements, labor markets, and supply chain dynamics.
-Specifically, the “China+1” diversification strategy, maintaining Chinese production while developing alternative sources in ASEAN or Eastern Europe, has become standard practice, and third-party manufacturing enables this without massive capital commitments.

 A comparative table between In-house Production and Third-party Manufacturing highlighting factors like capital requirements, time to production, and IP protection.